-A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.
+A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery (ASVAB) test and consult with a military recruiter.

-The test shall be offered in the fall.
+The ASVAB will be given in the Fall and Spring.
 Contact the principal for information about this opportunity.